 Financial analysis allows investors to evaluate the risks and potential rewards of investing in various asset classes, including stocks, bonds, real estate, and alternative investments.
 It involves:

-• Due Diligence: Financial analysis forms the foundation of investment due diligence by analyzing the financial statements, performance metrics, and valuation of investment opportunities.
+• Due Diligence: Financial analysis forms the foundation of investment due diligence.
+It analyzes the financial statements, performance metrics, and valuation of investment opportunities.
 It helps investors assess investment options’ attractiveness, suitability, and viability.

 • Risk Assessment: Financial analysis enables investors to evaluate the potential risks and uncertainties associated with investment opportunities, such as market volatility, economic conditions, regulatory changes, and company-specific factors.
 It helps investors quantify risks, assess risk-adjusted returns, and make informed investment decisions.